savob/savobajic.ca/content/projects/personal/clock.md

 I have all of the components ready to go.

-I am currently waiting for a few other projects to be designed before commiting to one massive PCB order which this will be part of.
+I am currently waiting for a few other projects to be designed before committing to one massive PCB order which this will be part of.